Rail transport in Great Britain: Historical overview

 The railways started with the local isolated wooden wagonways in 1560s using horses.
 These wagonways then spread, particularly in mining areas.
 The system was later built as a patchwork of local lines operated by small private railway companies.
 Over the course of the 19th and early 20th centuries, these amalgamated or were bought by competitors until only a handful of larger companies remained (see Railway Mania).
-The entire network was brought under government control during the First World War and a number of advantages of amalgamation and planning were revealed.
+The entire network was brought under state control during the First World War and a number of advantages of amalgamation and planning were revealed.
 However, the government resisted calls for the nationalisation of the network (first proposed by 19th century Prime Minister William Gladstone as early as the 1830s).
 Instead, from 1 January 1923, almost all the remaining companies were grouped into the "big four": the Great Western Railway, the London and North Eastern Railway, the London Midland and Scottish Railway and the Southern Railway companies (there were also a number of other joint railways such as the Midland and Great Northern Joint Railway and the Cheshire Lines Committee as well as special joint railways such as the Forth Bridge Railway, Ryde Pier Railway and at one time the East London Railway).
 The "Big Four" were joint-stock public companies and they continued to run the railway system until 31 December 1947.